CartoDB/CartoDB-SQL-API/doc/copy_queries.md

 * `the_geom`, a `geometry` in the ESPG:4326 projection (aka long/lat)
 * `the_geom_webmercator`, a `geometry` in the ESPG:3857 projection (aka web mercator)

-Creating a new CARTO table with all the right triggers and columns can is tricky, so here is an example:
+Creating a new CARTO table with all the right triggers and columns can be tricky, so here is an example:

     -- create the table using the *required* columns and a -- couple more